Gunnar Widforss: Career

 Soon after arriving in California in early 1921, Widforss made his way to Yosemite Valley.
-He made it his semi-regular home from 1921-1926.
+He made it his semi-regular home from 1921 to 1926.
 It was in Yosemite that he met National Park Service director Stephen T. Mather.
 Mather became a friend and patron and suggested that Widforss focus his talents on America's National Parks.
 In 1923 Widforss illustrated Harold Symmes book "Songs of Yosemite."

 By the late summer of 1921 he had consigned his watercolors to San Francisco's Gump Gallery and was painting and exhibiting in Carmel.
 Thereafter, he had successful exhibitions in: Los Angeles at the Stendahl Galleries and the California Water Color Society; the East Bay at the Oakland Art Gallery and Hotel Oakland; and San Francisco at the Rabjohn & Morcom Gallery and regularly at Gump's.
 According to the U.S. Census in April 1930, he resided as a lodger in the San Francisco home of Théophile Fritzen and was an unmarried landscape artist who officially became a naturalized citizen of the United States in 1929.

 Widforss made his first trip to the Southwest in 1923, visiting Grand Canyon, Zion and Bryce Canyon National Parks.
 The following year the artist made his only trip to Yellowstone National Park where he made numerous paintings of the spectacular canyon and falls of the Yellowstone River.

 In 1934, Widforss painted eight works for the Public Works of Art Project (PWAP).
 Among the large watercolors were paintings of the Salt River Valley, Camelback Mountain, and Grand Canyon.
 Widforss lived briefly at the home of Emery and Ellsworth Kolb, operators of the Kolb Studio on the rim and later resided in a Fred Harvey Company dormitory.
 His paintings were sold in the art gallery in the lobby of the El Tovar Hotel.

 Major museum exhibitions of Widforss' work have been rare.
 The first was presented in December 1924 at the National Gallery of Art in Washington, D.C.
 The exhibit included 72 watercolors that primarily included scenes of western National parks.
 William Henry Holmes, the first Director of the National Gallery of Art in Washington.
 D. C., and an artist also known for his extraordinarily accurate drawings and watercolors, commented on Widforss' Grand Canyon paintings in the exhibit.
 "They are remarkable as to geological construction and color.
 They give a more satisfactory understanding of the Grand Canyon than any that have hitherto been attempted.
 It is well nigh impossible to convey the immensity and grandeur of these marvels of nature but Widforss has accomplished it."
 Holmes went on to say that "These are some of the finest things of their kind that have come out of the West."
 In 1926 and 1928 Widforss participated in two exhibits at the Brooklyn Museum of art sponsored by the Society of Scandinavian American Artists.
 Exhibition history.